antigenius0910/dsh_powershell/README.md

 ```

 In conclusion, now we are able to control multiple Windows machines through powershell and mix it with Linux commands in order to
-maximise deployment and monitoring time.
+minimise deployment and monitoring time.